-Ron, and his wife Carolyn, had profound effects on me as well as they shaped my mind and challenged my thinking.
-God was leading me in a direction, and placed these three guys in my path that would eventually lead me to my first trip to Africa in 1988.
+Ron, and his wife Carolyn, had quite a profound effect on me as well as they shaped my mind and challenged my thinking.
+God was leading me in a direction, and placed the Butlers in my path that would eventually lead me to my first trip to Africa in 1988.
 Whether in class or at their home, Ron befriended me and challenged me to consider a life in missions.
 I lived with them briefly in 1988 while in Zaire, and then later, after I got married, returned and spent more time with Ron and Carolyn at their house, and on ministry trips into the smaller villages.

 For the last 20+ years I have called Ron Butler my professor, my mentor, my soccer training coach, fellow butterfly collector, and my friend.
 On May 14th, in Cape Town, South Africa, Ron passed away and met his Savior, Jesus, face-to-face.
 Today, in Lincoln, IL, a memorial service was held to celebrate the life and ministry of Ron.
 The following is taken from the Lincoln Christian College website:

 Ron Butler was born in Peoria, Illinois, USA July 27, 1937 and died in Cape Town, May 14, 2008.
 He was married to Carolyn Black in 1959, and they are the parents of three children.

 - Suellen Butler Shay, her husband Don, and their three daughters: Charissa, Danielle, and Emily, live in Pineland, S.A.
 Suellen is an associate professor at University of Cape Town.